-Degree or certificate progress should be tracked using Degree Works; you should also work with an Academic Advisor or Program Advisor to ensure that you are following the best pathway toward degree or certificate completion.
+Degree or certificate progress should be tracked using Degree Works; you should also work with an Academic Advisor or Program Advisor to ensure that you are following the best pathway toward degree or to ensure that you are following the best pathway toward degree or certificate completion.
 You may graduate under the Lake Michigan College catalog in effect at the time of matriculation at Lake Michigan College or any succeeding catalog.
 However, no student may graduate under the requirements of a catalog that is more than 10 years old.
 A student who began courses at LMC prior to Fall 1998 may have the Health and Wellness requirement (PHED 200, 212, or 214) waived for the first associate's degree only.
 The semester credit hour(s) from this wavier must be met in another area to fulfill the total credit hours required for the degree.